johnbillion/wp-crontrol/readme.txt

 1. New cron entries can be added, modified, and deleted.
 In addition, they can be executed on-demand.
 1. New cron schedules can be added to WordPress, giving plugin developers more options when scheduling commands.

+== Upgrade Notice ==

+= 1.1 =
+* Bug fixes for running cron jobs and adding cron schedules

-== Version History ==
+== Changelog ==

-= Version 0.1 =
+= 1.1 =

-* Super basic, look at what's in WP-Cron functionality.
+* Bug fixes for running cron jobs and adding cron schedules
+* Added a cron spawn test to check for errors when spawning cron
+* Various small tweaks
+* WordPress 3.4 compatibility

-= Version 0.2 =
+= 1.0 =

-* Fully documented the code.
-* Fixed the bug that the activate action wouldn't be run if the plugin wasn't in a subdirectory.
-* Now will play nicely in case any other plugins specify additional cron schedules.
-* Minor cosmetic fixes.
+* Input of PHP code for cron entries
+* Non-repeating cron entries
+* Handles cron entries with arguments

-= Version 0.3 =
+= 0.3 =
 * Internationalization
 * Editing/deleting/execution of cron entries
 * More text, status messages, etc.
 * Allow a user to enter a schedule entry in a human manner
 * Looks better on WordPress 2.5

+= 0.2 =
+* Fully documented the code.
+* Fixed the bug that the activate action wouldn't be run if the plugin wasn't in a subdirectory.
+* Now will play nicely in case any other plugins specify additional cron schedules.
+* Minor cosmetic fixes.

-= Version 1.0 =
+= 0.1 =

-* Input of PHP code for cron entries
-* Non-repeating cron entries
-* Handles cron entries with arguments
+* Super basic, look at what's in WP-Cron functionality.